 "The Constitution does not protect the sovereignty of States for the benefit of the States or state governments as abstract political entities, or even for the benefit of the public officials governing the States.
-To the contrary, the Constitution divides authority between federal and state governments for the protection of individuMoreover, the Founders understood that decentralization usually improves governance.
+To the contrary, the Constitution divides authority between federal and state governments for the protection of individuals.
+State sovereignty is not just an end in itself: 'Rather, federalism secures to citizens the liberties that derive from the diffusion of sovereign power.' ...
+'Just as the separation and independence of the coordinate branches of the Federal Government serve to prevent the accumulation of excessive power in any one branch, a healthy balance of power between the States and the Federal Government will reduce the risk of tyranny and abuse from either front."

+Moreover, the Founders understood that decentralization usually improves governance.
 A decentralized system allows states to tailor local policies to local preferences, local culture, and local needs.
-For example, one reason the COVID-19/CCP virus response should be executed at the state and local levels is that health restrictions that make sense in densely populated New York City would be ridiculous in the wide-open spaces of Montana or South Dakota.
+For example, one reason the response to COVID-19 should have been carried out at the state and local levels was that health restrictions that make sense in densely populated New York City would be ridiculous in the wideopen spaces of Montana or South Dakota.